-The Trailers To Expect During The Super Bowl
+The Trailers to Expect During the Super Bowl

 By Matt Chieco

 The 2021 movie schedule is shaping up to be very similar to 2020's.
-Throughout the pandemic movie releases have been pushed back and now we are entering the second round of delays.
-Hopefully once we get a majority of the U.S. vaccinated, we can see more release dates set in stone.
+Throughout the pandemic, movie releases have been pushed back, and now we are entering the second round of delays.
+Hopefully, once we get a majority of the U.S. vaccinated, we can see more release dates set in stone.

-Besides there probably being a Disney+ sizzle reel, I don't think the house of mouse feels confident in pushing any of their theatrical releases at this time.
-The only trailers that would be released outside of the sizzle reel is Marvel Studios' Falcon and the Winter Solider, Loki, and Black Widow (only if they decide to release it simultaneously on Disney+).
-We also might see a Raya and the Last Dragon trailer, since its Disney's second attempt at Disney Plus Premier Access.
+Aside from a likely Disney+ sizzle reel, I don't think the House of Mouse feels confident about promoting any of their theatrical releases at this time.
+The only trailers that might be released outside of the sizzle reel are Marvel Studios' 'Falcon and the Winter Soldier,' 'Loki,' and 'Black Widow' (only if they decide to release it simultaneously on Disney+).
+We might also see a 'Raya and the Last Dragon' trailer, as it's Disney's second attempt at Disney Plus Premier Access.

-Just like Disney, Warner Bros. will likely be releasing a sizzle reel of all their upcoming films being released simultaneously in theaters and on HBO Max.
-In addition to the sizzle reel, the studio may have a trailer for Zack Snyder's Justice League due to it only being a few weeks away till its released.
+Similar to Disney, Warner Bros. will likely release a sizzle reel featuring all their upcoming films being released simultaneously in theaters and on HBO Max.
+In addition to the sizzle reel, the studio may have a trailer for ‘Zack Snyder's Justice League,' as its release is only a few weeks away.

-While we know Paramount+ is suppose to have an for the Super Bowl we don't know about the other studios.
-Amazon is most likely to release a Coming 2 America trailer (after spending $125 million on the distribution rights), and Sony may surprise us with a first look at Venom: Let There Be Carnage.
+While we know Paramount+ is supposed to have an ad for the Super Bowl, we don't have details from other studios.
+Amazon is most likely to release a 'Coming 2 America' trailer (after spending $125 million on distribution rights), and Sony may surprise us with a first look at 'Venom: Let There Be Carnage.'

-Super Bowl LV airs tonight February 7th, on CBS.
+Super Bowl LV airs tonight, February 7th, on CBS.